americocunhajr/SpringpotTune/README.md

 - [Funding](#funding)

 ### Overview
-**SpringpotFit** was developed to fit variable-order springpot models for rheological systems by addressing nonconvex optimization problems using the Cross-Entropy (CE) method.
+**SpringpotTune** was developed to fit variable-order springpot models for rheological systems by addressing nonconvex optimization problems using the Cross-Entropy (CE) method.
 The underlying results are reported in the following publication:
 - *J. G. Telles Ribeiro and A. Cunha Jr, Advanced creep modeling of polypropylene: A variable-order fractional calculus approach, 2024 (under review)*

 Preprint available <a href="https://hal.archives-ouvertes.fr/xxx" target="_blank">here</a>.